saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The Contoso web metrics are displayed.
 Usage, reliability, and responsiveness graphs are displayed.](media/2019-03-29-11-12-13.png "Application Insights Default Dashboard")

-6. Navigate back to the Application Insights overview for ``Contoso.Apps.SportsLeague.Web``.
-Select **Performance** to see individual endpoint render performance.
+6. Navigate back to the Application Insights overview for the **Application Insights** instance, then select **Performance** to see individual endpoint render performance.

     ![Contoso.Apps.SportsLeague.Web Performance link selected.](media/2019-03-29-11-01-14.png "Performance link selected")